JeovaniMartinez/Android-Utils/docs/configuration/firebase-analytics.md

    padding: '0.2rem 0.8rem',
 }}>{children}</span> );

+## Description

+The custom event log is very useful to understand how users interact with the app.
+Some library utilities can record useful events in Firebase and
+Google Analytics.

 :::note
-Event logging into Firebase Analytics is **optional** and is disabled by default.
+Event logging in Firebase And Google Analytics is **optional** and is disabled by default.
 :::

+---

 ## Configuration

 :::important
-If you want to enable event logging, your project must have Firebase Analytics configured.<br/>
+If you want to enable event logging, your project must have Firebase Analytics configured and optionally Google Analytics enabled.<br/>
 [Guide](https://firebase.google.com/docs/analytics/get-started?platform=android)
 :::

-The custom event log is very useful to understand how users interact with the app, the library utilities record useful events in Firebase Analytics.
-This is disabled by default, to enable it, you must define the Firebase Analytics instance, this must be done in the `onCreate()` of the singleton or main activity, when assigning the instance, the record of events will be enabled for all library utilities.
+To enable library custom event log, you must define the Firebase Analytics instance, this must be done in the `onCreate()` of the application class or on the main activity.
+When assigning the instance, the record of events will be enabled for all library utilities.

 ```kotlin
 Base.firebaseAnalyticsInstance = FirebaseAnalytics.getInstance(context)